 Clever Real Estate

 Clever is a nationwide real estate service that connects sellers with top, local agents.
-You pay Clever nothing and only pay your full-service agent $3,000 (or 1% on homes over $350,000) if and when your home sells.
+You pay Clever nothing and only pay your full-service agent 1.5% if and when your home sells.

 ⭐ Avg.
 Customer Rating

-Clever has pre-negotiated lower commission rates with top agents in all 50 states, D.C., and Puerto Rico
+Clever has pre-negotiated low commission rates with top agents in all 50 states and Washington, DC.

-Discount Real Estate Services in Oregon
+Discount real estate services in Oregon

 While pricing and services vary, discount real estate companies will help you sell your house for less than a traditional realtor.
 In most cases, you'll still need to offer a competitive buyer's agent commission, but you'll save on listing fees.